Where you can get a booster shot if you’re eligible

 CENTRAL VALLEY, Calif.
-(KSEE) – Booster shots are being offered throughout pharmacies locally and through primary doctors, but there are also a few vaccination sites offering the shot.
+(KGPE) – Booster shots are being offered throughout pharmacies locally and through primary doctors, but there are also a few vaccination sites offering the shot.

 The UCSF Fresno vaccination site on Shaw Avenue in front of Fashion Fair Mall continues to offer vaccines and is intended to be a low barrier.